-Having successfully hosted Pope Francis and the World Meeting of Families Congress in 2015, the Democratic National Convention in 2016 and the NFL Draft in 2017, Philadelphia is one of the most sought-after event destinations in the world.
-With more than 12,000 hotel rooms – most of them near the Pennsylvania Convention Center – Philadelphia has an extensive assortment of hotel brands that offer a wide variety of event venues.
+Having successfully hosted Pope Francis and the World Meeting of Families Congress in 2015, the Democratic National Convention in 2016, the NFL Draft in 2017 and the Army-Navy Game in 2018, Philadelphia is one of the most sought-after event destinations in the world.
+With more than 12,000 hotel rooms within a 15 minute walk of the Pennsylvania Convention Center – Philadelphia has an extensive assortment of hotel brands that offer a wide variety of event venues.

-Philadelphia was cited in 2017 by Redfin as one of the top most walkable cities in the U.S. and most hotels are within walking distance to all of the city’s most popular attractions.
+Philadelphia was cited in by Vox and Redfin as one of the top most walkable cities in the U.S. and most hotels are within walking distance to all of the city’s most popular attractions.

-• Cambria Hotel & Suites Philadelphia Downtown, at 219 S. Broad Street, features 15 floors with 222 rooms, a rooftop restaurant and bar (the only rooftop restaurant and bar on Broad Street).
+• Cambria Hotel Philadelphia Downtown, at 219 S. Broad Street, features 15 floors with 223 rooms, a rooftop restaurant and bar (the only rooftop restaurant and bar on Broad Street).
 The hotel also has art by Philadelphia-based artist and illustrator Hawk Krall, over 1,700 square feet of multi-function meeting space, a business center, and a state-of-the-art fitness center.

 • Aloft Philadelphia Downtown offers direct access to the Pennsylvania Convention Center with 179 rooms in the restored, historic Liberty Title & Trust building at Broad and Arch Streets.
 The HRI Lodging –managed hotel has a bar and 1,200 square feet of function and event space, including the W XYZ bar and outdoor terrace with live music.
 Innovative amenities include 50” flat-screen TVs with laptop hookup, ChatBotlr, a new chatbot available via text message that gives guests an additional way to make service requests, and SPG Keyless, a new keyless entry program that lets guests unlock their rooms via their smartphone.